ImmaginaBiotechnology/Documents/Martian.md

 ENST00000045678 | 128 | 155 | 28 | READ1234 | 237 | 618 | 20 | 13 | 14 | 13 | 141 | 0 | UTR5 | AGA
 ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ...

-This is the **MASTER FILE** for ribosome profiling results.
-All other results are calculated by using information in this file.
+This is the **MASTER FILE** of the analysis.
+All the results are calculated by using information in this file.
 The columns are in order;
-- **transcript:** Transcript ID of the RPF that aligned to
+- **transcript:** Transcript ID on which the RPF maps
-- **read_start:** The position where the RPF starting on the transcript that aligned.
+- **read_start:** The position where the RPF first nucleotide maps relative to the reference transcript.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"**
-- **read_end:** The position of the last nucleotide of the RPF on the transcript that aligned.
+- **read_end:** The position of the last nucleotide of the RPF maps on the reference.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"** hence CDS end in the gene browsers can be **"read_end + 1"**
 - **read_len:** Length of the RPF
 - **read_id:** ID of the RPF in the alignment (.bam) file
 - **cds_start:** Start position of the Coding Region (CDS) of the relative transcript.
 Since python indexes are starting from "0" minimum nucleotide position in each transcript is **"0"** hence CDS start in the gene browsers can be **"cds_start + 1"**